lithnet/ad-password-protection-docs/Import‐CompromisedPasswords.md

 ## Description
-The ```Import-BreachedPasswords``` cmdlet will import a file containing new line-separated plain-text passwords into the breached password store.
+The ```Import-CompromisedPasswords``` cmdlet will import a file containing new line-separated plain-text passwords into the compromised password store.

 ## Syntax
 ```
-Import-BreachedPasswords-Filename <string> -BatchSize <int>
+Import-CompromisedPasswords-Filename <string> -BatchSize <int>
 ```

 ## Parameters